chanshiyucx/blog/article/008-web-knowledge-base.md

 ## Browser

+### URL

+> What happens when you enter a URL in the browser until you see the page?

+The process involves several key steps:
+1. **URL Parsing:** The browser parses the URL to extract the protocol, domain, port, and path.
+It checks if the input is a valid URL or a search query, and processes special characters.
+2. **DNS Resolution**: The browser checks its cache for the IP address.
+If not found, it queries DNS servers recursively until it resolves the domain to an IP address.
+3. **TCP Connection**: The browser establishes a TCP connection with the server through a three-way handshake.
+If it's HTTPS, an additional TLS handshake occurs for encrypted communication.
+4. **HTTP Request**: The browser sends an HTTP request with method, headers, and optional body to the server.
+5. **Server Processing**: The server processes the request, queries databases if needed, and generates a response with status code, headers, and content.
+6. **Browser Receives Response**: The browser receives the HTML and starts parsing it.
+When it encounters external resources like CSS, JavaScript, or images, it makes additional requests.
+7. **Rendering**: The browser builds the DOM tree from HTML and CSSOM tree from CSS, combines them into a render tree, calculates layout, and paints pixels to the screen.
+JavaScript execution may modify the DOM and trigger reflows.
+8. **Page Interactive**: Once critical resources load and JavaScript executes, the page becomes interactive.
+Additional resources may continue loading in the background.

+This entire process typically completes in seconds, involving DNS, TCP/IP, HTTP protocols, and browser rendering engines.

 ### Event Loop

 > Can you explain how the JavaScript Event Loop works?
 What's the difference between microtasks and macrotasks?